Child Safe Organisation

 NSW Reporting obligations

-Department of Family and Community Services Any person who has reasonable grounds to believe that a child or young person is at risk of significant harm may report to Department of Family and Community Services.
+Department of Family and Community Services Any person who has reasonable grounds to believe that a child or young person is at risk of significant harm may report to the Department of Family and Community Services.

 Phone 132 111 to report child abuse or neglect (24-hour service).